 - Low interest rates create more buyer demand and more competition, which drives up prices, may lead to a faster home sale, and provides more negotiating power.

 - If you’re selling a home and then buying a new one, you’ll enjoy lower interest rates, too.
-You may also face more competition though, and pay more for the home as a result.
+You may also face more competition, however, and pay more for the home as a result.